 \section{PERSISTENT CURRENTS ACROSS THE BEC-BCS CROSSOVER}

 By imprinting the superfluid phase and reading out the winding number via the interferograms, we gain accurate control over the circulation state of the rings, which we tune by acting on the imprinting parameters.
-In Fig.~\ref{Fig3}(a) we report the measured average winding number $\langle w \rangle$, over several experimental realization of the same imprinting procedure, in the three interaction regimes as a function of $\Delta \phi_I$.
-In all superfluids, $\langle w \rangle $ shows a step-like trend, consistently with previous observations with bosonic ring superfluids \cite{Wright2013_driving, Moulder2012} and with Gross-Pitaevskii equation (GPE) numerical simulations at zero temperature of our imprinting protocol (dashed line) \cite{SM}.
-Both numerical and experimental BEC data show that $\Delta \phi_I = 2\pi w$ is needed to deterministically excite the circulation state of winding number $w$, but also that a lower imprinted phase is enough to populate it (see Appendix B for further details).
-The switching point between $w=0$ and $w=1$ is observed to happen for a slightly larger imprinted phase in the BEC experimental data respect to GPE results.
-This is likely due to the collective sound-like excitations which unavoidably affect the superfluid as a consequence of the imprinting pulse, and seem to have a more pronounced effect in experiments with respect to simulations, possibly due to finite temperature.
-In fact, we observe that immediately after an imprinting pulse of any duration the density of the superfluid is depleted at the location of the optical gradient discontinuity \cite{SM}.
-We ascribe such a density depletion to the steep, yet not infinitely sharp, light gradient in the opposite direction [Fig.~\ref{Fig2}(c)], due to the finite resolution of $\sim 1 \, \mu$m of our imaging system.
-The small extension of this sharp gradient negligibly affects the capability of the imprinting procedure to populate persistent current states at finite circulation, but introduces density excitations which decay over a time scale of a few ms into sound waves or vortices \cite{SM}.
-The vortices nucleated after the imprinting are observed to survive on top of the macroscopic current for a few hundreds of ms, without perturbing the generated persistent current state, consistently with previous observation in stirred bosonic superfluids \cite{Wright2013_driving}.
+In Fig.~\ref{Fig3}(a) we report the measured mean winding number $\langle w \rangle$ averaged over several experimental realizations of the same imprinting procedure, in the three interaction regimes, as a function of $\Delta \phi_I$.
+In all superfluids, $\langle w \rangle $ displays a step-like trend, consistent with previous observations with bosonic ring superfluids \cite{Wright2013_driving, Moulder2012} and with Gross-Pitaevskii equation (GPE) numerical simulations at zero temperature of our imprinting protocol (dashed line) \cite{SM}.
+Both numerical and experimental BEC data show that $\Delta \phi_I \simeq 2\pi w$ is needed to deterministically excite the circulation state of winding number $w$, but also that a lower imprinted phase is enough to populate it (see Appendix B for further details).
+The switching between $w=0$ and $w=1$ is observed to occur for a slightly larger imprinted phase in the BEC experimental data with respect to GPE results.
+This is likely due to the collective sound-like excitations which unavoidably affect the superfluid as a consequence of the (optically imperfect) imprinting pulse, and show a more pronounced effect in experiments with respect to simulations, possibly due to finite temperature.
+In fact, we observe that immediately after an imprinting pulse of any duration the density of the superfluid is depleted at the location of the optical gradient discontinuity (see Appendic C for further details).
+We ascribe such a density depletion to a steep, yet not infinitely sharp, intensity gradient in the opposite direction [Fig.~\ref{Fig2}(c)], due to the finite resolution $\sim 1 \, \mu$m of our imaging system.
+Even though the presence of such antigradient has been postulated to completely prevent phase imprinting to populate persistent current states at finite circulations \cite{Zheng2003}, its particularly small spatial extension in our case leads to density excitations which decay over a time scale of a few ms into sound waves or vortices.
+The vortices nucleated after the imprinting are observed to survive on top of the macroscopic current for a few hundreds of ms, without perturbing the generated persistent current state, consistent with previous observations in stirred bosonic superfluids \cite{Wright2013_driving}.